raveious/DnD-character-sheets/_characters/thia_galanodel.md

 On a failed save, a creature takes 2d8 thunder damage and is pushed 10 feet away from you.
 On a successful save, the creature takes half as much damage and isn't pushed.

-In addition, unsecured objeets that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.
+In addition, unsecured objects that are completely within the area of effect are automatically pushed 10 feet away from you by the spell's effect, and the spell emits a thunderous boom audible out to 300 feet.

 > **At Higher Levels:**
 > When you cast this spell using a spell slot of 2nd level or higher, the healing increases by 1d8 for each slot level above 1st.